Federico Albert: Beatification

-The beatification process was introduced during the pontificate of Pope Pius XI on 13 June 1934 in a process in Turin that conferred upon him the title Servant of God - the first stage in the process.
+Albert's spiritual writings were approved by theologians on 3 March 1934, and his cause was formally opened on 13 June 1934, granting him the title Servant of God.
 Two processes were held and were both ratified on 17 April 1940 to proceed to a process of further evaluation in Rome.
 Pope Pius XII approved that Albert had lived a life of heroic virtue and declared him to be Venerable on 16 January 1953.

 The process for a miracle commenced in 1962 and gathered all documentation on it until 1971 when the process concluded and documents were submitted to the Congregation for the Causes of Saints.
 It was ratified in 1983 and allowed for Pope John Paul II to approve it on 7 April 1984.
 He beatified Albert on 30 September 1984.